Consumption of energy

 - Final energy consumption by transport (ten00100)

-- Energy consumption of transport, by mode (tsdtr100)
+- Energy consumption of transport relative to GDP (tsdtr100)

 - Final energy consumption by households, trades, services, etc. (ten00101)